webim/webim-client-sdk-ios/Documentation/Index.md

 [MessageTracker](#message-tracker) retains some range of messages.
 By using this method one can move the upper limit of this range to another message.
 If there is any previous [MessageTracker](#message-tracker) request that is not completed, this method will do nothing.
-Notice that this method can not be used unless the previous call [getNextMessages(byLimit limitOfMessages:,completion:)](#get-next-nessages-by-limit-limit-of-messages-completion) was finished (completion handler was invoked).
+Notice that this method can not be used unless the previous call [getNextMessages(byLimit:completion:)](#get-next-nessages-by-limit-limit-of-messages-completion) was finished (completion handler was invoked).
 Parameter `message` – [Message](#message) object reset to.
 Can throw errors of [AccessError](#access-error) type.